-She visited her daughter Susan Van Gurp in Jocotepec for 3 weeks in 1983.
-Susan Van Gurp was teaching at the Lakeside School for the Deaf, now the Centro de Atención Multiple Gallaudet (“Gallaudet Special Education Center”) from 1982-1984.
+In 1983, she spent three weeks with Susan Van Gurp, one of her daughters, in Jocotepec, Mexico.
+Susan Van Gurp was teaching at the Lakeside School for the Deaf, now the Centro de Atención Multiple Gallaudet (“Gallaudet Special Education Center”), from 1982 to 1984.

 Van Gurp’s early art education (1945-1947) was under Gillis van Oosten in Delft, Netherlands.
 She also took courses at the College of Art and Design in Halifax, Nova Scotia, Canada, studied portrait sculpture in clay under Allison McNeil, and (1980) studied portraiture under David Leffel and Robert Philipp at the Art Students League of New York in the U.S. Her art has been widely shown in Eastern Canada.

 Margaret Van Gurp has also illustrated books, such as Acadian Awakenings, and sculpted and painted mannequin heads for Parks Canada exhibits at several locations, including Castle Hill, Newfoundland; Citadel Hill Museum, Halifax; and Fort Anne, Annapolis Royal, Nova Scotia.

 After a remarkable artistic career, Margaret Van Gurp died in Halifax, Nova Scotia, on 14 August 2020.
 We extend our deepest condolences to her family and friends.

 - Margaret van Gurp – resume

 Note: the earliest version of this post was published on 18 December 2014.

 Comments, corrections or additional material related to any of the writers and artists featured in our series of mini-bios are welcome.
 Please use the comments feature at the bottom of individual posts, or email us.